HWal/HWSocketStation/README.md

 Communication is based on the Websocket protocol (ws).
 To connect from the outside world, you need to forward ports 80 and 81 in your router.

+More than one client can connect to the module (server) at the same time, and perform readings and commands.
+If one client activates an LED or moves the servo motor, another client can turn the LED off and/or move the motor to another position.
+Indication of what one client does is broadcast to all clients.

 With this setup you can send two commands on separate digital outputs, get back-indications on two separate digital inputs, read an analog measurand, get some weather data, and control a servo motor.
 The motor can be controlled to both end positions and midpoint, and also in nine smaller steps, all with buttons.
 The current servo position is shown in a progress bar below the buttons.

 Hardware